Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 Naming cats is a daunting process; one must be careful to respect the creature that holds itself in the highest regard.
 If you have chosen to surrender yourself to an almighty napster, keep these naming rules in mind when choosing his or her moniker.

 Never name your cat anything that you would not like to see become a self-fulfilling prophecy.
-Ripper or Shredder come mind as names you might like to avoid if you intend to keep your curtains and upholstered furniture.
+Ripper or Shredder comes to mind as names you might like to avoid if you intend to keep your curtains and upholstered furniture.
 Cats require regal or, at the very least, respectful names befitting the ruler of the night.
-If you have selected a silver, blue or gray cat to share your home with you and your family, these cat-calls will celebrate that sleek coat.
+If you have selected a silver, blue or gray cat to share your home with you and your family, these cat calls will celebrate that sleek coat.

 A list of gray cat breeds includes the following long and short-haired cats:

 - American shorthair

 - Persian (the Blue Persian and Shaded Silver Persian)